go-shiori/go-readability/README.md

 This package is based from [Readability.js](https://github.com/mozilla/readability) by [Mozilla](https://github.com/mozilla), and written line by line to make sure it looks and works as similar as possible.
 This way, hopefully all web page that can be parsed by Readability.js are parse-able by go-readability as well.

+## Status

+This package is stable enough for use, and up to date with Readability.js until commit [`9009f64`](https://github.com/mozilla/readability/tree/9009f64f9ce8b7d593c1ef90864843f72e193cba).

 ## Installation

 To install this package, just run `go get` :